zkniebel/SitecoreUML/Documentation/chapter1.md

 # Project Roadmap

 This page lists the project's upcoming features, phases and milestones.

+Listed under each version is the set of tasks, features and enhancements that should be completed for and included in the release of the version.
+Please note that the roadmap is tentative and subject to change.

 ### Version alpha \(Current\)